 You don’t need to be a new subscriber to redeem these free Paramount+ codes, but you can’t add them to an active subscription.
 Instead, you must let your subscription expire before entering a new code.
 If you’ve recently signed into the Paramount+ website, you’ll also need to sign out again before starting the subscription back up again.

-To avoid being billed automatically after your free month is over, cancel your subscription one day after signing up.
+To avoid being billed automatically after your free month is over, cancel your subscription shortly after signing up.
 (I’ve found that if you cancel immediately, it will nullify the free trial.)
 You’ll still get the full month and your subscription will cancel automatically at the end.

 My preferred tactic for remembering to cancel?
 Use the “Snooze” function in Gmail for Paramount+’s confirmation email, but you can also just add an item to your calendar or ask your phone’s voice assistant or your smart speaker to set a reminder for you.

 Jared Newman / IDG

 You can cancel online through the Paramount+ account page.
-To complete the cancellation, you’ll need to reject Paramount’s offer for 50 percent off two months, and then give a reason for why you’re ending the subscription.
+To complete the cancellation, you’ll need to reject Paramount’s offer for an extra free month, and then give a reason for why you’re ending the subscription.
 (I usually just say it’s too expensive.
 What streaming service isn’t?)

 I have no way of knowing whether Paramount+ will continue offering free coupons in the future—the company did not respond to a request for comment on its strategy—so skipping the more widely promoted sales is a bit of a gamble.
 Still, it’s worth noting that Paramount+ has offered discounts in the past, only to maintain its free coupon pattern for those who didn’t take the bait.